 More beauty.
 More spirit.
 More love.

 Moana Meadow is an interfaith minister and the founder of Medicine Earth (a small church in Sebastopol, CA).
-She has been a birth doula, a hospice chaplain, she is a writer, a teacher, and a mother, and she considers herself a good witch.
+She has been a birth doula and a hospice chaplain, she is a writer, a teacher, and a mother, and she considers herself a good witch.
 She works at the edges of life, death, earth and prayer to bring you to your own magic.
 She wants you to sing, play, and die well.
-And she can help you do that.
+And she may be able to help you.

 Moana believes each person is essentially whole and healing.
 The blocks that prevent our lives from flourishing are momentary obstacles that can be eased through with loving awareness.

 Moana Meadow was born in Hawaii to vagabond parents.
 She rebelled by becoming a minister.
 Nevertheless, her vagabond inheritance reveals itself as she weaves the sacred with the profane.